-Markup and margin are two of the most important numbers that a business owner or manager needs to know.
+There are quite a few factors to consider when opening a business.
+One of which is understanding the financial side of things like learning about “what is margin?”
+Markup and the margin definition are two of the most important numbers that a business owner or manager needs to know.
 They help establish pricing and drive profits.

-Keep reading to learn more about margin and markup, how to calculate them, and how to convert numbers between the two.
+Keep reading to learn more about what is margin, margin vs markup, how to calculate them, and how to convert numbers between the two.

 What Is Margin: Margin Definition

-Margin, or gross margin, is the difference between the price a product is sold for and the cost of goods sold.
+Margin is also referred to as gross margin, and it’s the difference between the price a product is sold for and the cost of goods sold COGS.
 Essentially, it's the amount of money that is earned from the sale.
-Margins are shown in percentage form and establish what percentage of the total revenue can be considered a profit.
+Margins are expressed as a percentage and establish what percentage of the total revenue, or bottom line, can be considered a profit.

-For example, let's say you're a food wholesaler who sells whole turkeys for $20 and that only cost you $10 to acquire.
-Your gross profit would be $10, but your profit margin would be 50%.
+Let's look at an example to better understand what is margin.
+Imagine that you're a food wholesaler who sells whole turkeys for $20 and that only cost you $10 to acquire.
+Your gross profit would be $10, but your profit margin percentage would be 50%.
 That is, you keep 50% of the sales price as the other 50% was used in buying the turkey.

 How to Calculate Margin